How to Outrank Your Competitors in Google Local Search Results

 We hope you found these insights useful!
 As mentioned, physical location is only one piece of the puzzle used by Google to determine which businesses receive the top positions in local search results.

-Stay tuned for Part 3 of this series, where we will discuss the second and third most important factors used by Google in determining local rankings: relevance and prominence.
+Continue to Part 3 of this series, where we will discuss the second and third most important factors used by Google in determining local rankings: relevance and prominence.
 We’ll provide even more great actionable tips for improving your ranking factors and securing one of the coveted top 3 spots!

 Let us know of your experiences and insights with regards to ranking well in Google Local search results!